rallyhealth/conftest-policy-packs/docs/policies.md

   index_of_minimum_constraint == -1
 }

-warn[msg] {
+latest_lts_version := get_latest_lts_version

+violation[{"policyId": policyID, "msg": msg}] {
   packages_functions.is_package_json(input)
   not has_node_engine(input)
-  msg := sprintf("%s: NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
+  msg := sprintf("NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
 This project does not enforce any Node engine version.
 See the [NodeJS documentation](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#engines) on how to require a Node version.
-You must use a version of Node >= %d.", [policyID, latest_lts_version - 2])
+You must use a version of Node >= %d.", [latest_lts_version - 2])
 }

-warn[msg] {
+violation[{"policyId": policyID, "msg": msg}] {
   packages_functions.is_package_json(input)
   has_node_engine(input)
   is_unapproved_node_version(input.engines.node)
-  msg := sprintf("%s: NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
+  msg := sprintf("NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
 This project uses an older NodeJS version in its engine constraint: [`%s`].
-You must use a version of Node >= %d.", [policyID, input.engines.node, latest_lts_version - 2])
+You must use a version of Node >= %d.", [input.engines.node, latest_lts_version - 2])
 }

-warn[msg] {
+violation[{"policyId": policyID, "msg": msg}] {
   packages_functions.is_package_json(input)
   has_node_engine(input)
   missing_minimum_version_constraint(input.engines.node)
-  msg := sprintf("%s: NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
+  msg := sprintf("NodeJS projects must enforce a Node engine version within the last 2 LTS releases.
 This project does not enforce a minimum Node engine version.
-You must use a version of Node >= %d.", [policyID, latest_lts_version - 2])
+You must use a version of Node >= %d.", [latest_lts_version - 2])
 }
 ```